 I didn’t get to try this lower-priced stage piano that comes packed with features that no other instrument in its price range offers, since no Portland-area retailer is currently stocking it, though I desperately wanted to!
 But, after trying the Kawai MP7 (see below) and speaking to an online retailer, I realized that features aside, the Casio was unlikely to live up to the Kawai in both touch and sound quality.

-Two awesome digital stage pianos.
+The MP7 and MP11 are two awesome digital stage pianos.
 The MP11 has a more authentic piano action than the MP7, but there’s a price to be paid: it’s much larger and heavier (making it less desirable to move, unless you have a very buff roadie!).
 It also has fewer sounds and is significantly pricier than the MP7.
 For numerous reasons including action, sounds and features, the Kawai MP7 is my choice and recommendation for the best digital stage piano currently available in the under $2,000 price range.
-It’s the perfect choice for the aspiring or gigging professional musician, or a serious piano student who desires a professional-quality digital piano.
+It’s the perfect choice for the aspiring or gigging professional musician.

-If you’re in the Portland area, you can try the MP7 and MP11 at Portland’s Kawai dealer, Portland Piano Company.
-The store has told me that they will match any documented lower price offer you get for these instruments, so if you’re drawn to purchasing an MP7 or MP11, please support Portland’s finest local piano store and its excellent, friendly staff.
-Full Disclosure: I do rent a teaching studio at Portland Piano Company, so my recommendation of the store is not completely objective, still, they’re great folks!
-However, I DON’T receive any commissions on instrument sales.
-My recommendation of the Kawai MP7 is as objective as a personal judgment can be.
+If you’re in the Portland area, you can try these three models at Portland’s Kawai dealer, Portland Piano Company.
+The store has told me that they will match any documented lower price offer you get for these instruments, so if you’re drawn to purchasing an MP7, MP11 or ES8, consider supporting a local piano store and its excellent, friendly staff.